gchanteloube/matter/README.md

 ----
 Model is the keeper of your data.
 Mostly, is the way to your database.
 You can collect all relevant data  to your controller.
 Your query and all your parameters are protected by your SGBD method.
 Transaction concept is used.
 For use a specific database, you just have to declare it in conf/database.ini file.
+You can use a postgreSQL or mySQL database, just change "type_db" in this file.
 >Declare a database:
 ```php
 [database_alias]